 Whether you buy mass-manufactured wool socks or are lucky enough to get a pair of hand knit wool socks, the key to caring for wool socks is understanding what type of wool yarn is used.
 This will determine whether the socks can be machine washed and dried or if they need to be hand washed.

 Superwash Wool vs Virgin Wool Socks

-Wool yarns come from the fleece of sheep; cashmere and mohair from goats.
+Wool yarns come from the fleece of sheep; cashmere and mohair are derived from goats.
 The hair is spun into yarns and if left untreated, these are called virgin yarns.
 Each hair is made up of scales.
 When the hairs are exposed to high heat either during washing or drying, the scales bind together.
 This binding is what causes shrinkage, which is often permanent.

 Superwash wool yarns have been treated to create shrink-resistant fabrics.
 The wool fibers or yarns are exposed to a mild chlorine solution for a very short time followed by rinsing, application of a polymer resin and drying.

 The chlorine exposure removes the protective outer layer from the wool fiber and smooths the scales.
 The polymer resin further smooths the fibers and significantly reduces shrinkage or felting caused by the interlocking of the wool’s scales.
 The performance standard of superwash wool was established in the 1960s and wool receives the label if it can be machine washed in warm water and tumbled dry on a low setting.

 It is important to note that all wool fibers are washable and are often labeled as such.
 However, washable wool does not mean the same as superwash.
 Superwash is a patented process that assures the fabric can be machine washed and dried following specific instructions.